scikit-image/scikit-image/INSTALL.rst

 We strongly recommend the use of a
 `virtual environment
 <https://towardsdatascience.com/virtual-environments-104c62d48c54?gi=2532aa12906#ee81>`_.
-They create a clean Python environment that does not interfere with the existing system installation, can be easily removed, and contain only the package versions your application needs.
+A virtual environment creates a clean Python environment that does not interfere with the existing system installation, can be easily removed, and contain only the package versions your application needs.